MandyIGuess/NewerSMBW-Modding/TPC-Opening-Port/README.md

 Newer's MessageFont replaces the `:` character with a level node icon, so you may want to edit the font to add the symbol back, or remove the font entirely and use the retail MessageFont.

+## Changelog

+### v1.0.1 (February 3rd, 2025)
+- Newer Port: Changed the actor ID that the opening replaces so it no longer interferes with the meteor sprite

+### v1.0.0 (February 2nd, 2025)
+- Initial release

 [toolbox]: https://github.com/Asu-chan/NSMBWThePranksterComets/raw/refs/heads/clang-no-translations/PranksterToolbox/PranksterToolbox/bin/Release/PranksterToolbox.exe
 [moresfx]: https://github.com/Developers-Collective/NSMBW-Custom-Sprites/releases/tag/MoreSFX